Adolf Hitler in popular culture: Comics and cartoons

+Metro-Goldwyn-Mayer produced an episode in their Tom and Jerry series called "The Lonesome Mouse" in 1943, with Tom's face being painted to resemble Hitler, before Jerry spit on it.

+Hitler appears as an antagonist in the Captain Planet and the Planeteers episode "A Good Bomb Is Hard to Find", voiced by Matt Frewer.

 Japanese manga artist Shigeru Mizuki wrote Gekiga Hitler, first serialized in Weekly Manga Sunday in 1971 and published in English in 2015 as Shigeru Mizuki's Hitler by Drawn & Quarterly.

 The episode "Alternative Histories", from the Netflix animated series Love, Death & Robots, centers in five scenarios where an alternative death of the dictator occurs.

 In the comic book series The League of Extraordinary Gentlemen by Alan Moore, set in an alternate universe where several other works of fiction are real, Adenoid Hynkel, the Hitler spoof played by Charlie Chaplin in his film The Great Dictator, is a real person and has the same role in the comic series that Hitler had in real life.
-In the world of The League of Extraordinary Gentlemen, Tomainia (the country Hynkel ruled in The Great Dictator) was annexed by Nazi Germany in a similar manner to the Anschluss and the "Double Cross" emblem used in the film for Hynkel-controlled Tomainia is instead used as the Nazi flag instead of the Swastika in reality, meaning that this version of Hynkel isn't exactly the same as the film.
+In the world of The League of Extraordinary Gentlemen, Tomainia (the country Hynkel ruled in The Great Dictator) was annexed by Nazi Germany in a similar manner to the Anschluss and the "Double Cross" emblem used in the film for Hynkel-controlled Tomainia is instead used as the Nazi flag instead of the Swastika in reality, meaning that this version of Hynkel is not exactly the same as the film.
 The personality of the comic book Hynkel combines the buffoonish mentality of the film Hynkel with the evil tyranny of Hitler both in real life and in the various fictional works that depict him.
 Hynkel is mentioned in passing in Volume III: Century but only appears as a character in Nemo: The Roses of Berlin which is part of the Nemo Trilogy.
 Nemo: The Roses of Berlin also mentions that an American comedian named "Addie Hitler" has made a movie that mocked Hynkel's regime, an obvious reference to The Great Dictator.

+Belgian comic series The Adventures of Nero shows two incarnations of Hitler having survived the war: once in "De man met het gouden hoofd" where he is pictured living hidden in an igloo in the American Far North, and again in "Het knalgele koffertje" which pictures him on an unidentified Pacific Island.